 - Users can configure the hotkeys with keybindings.

-Each of this Linux Terminal Emulator has a set of different features and capabilities.
+Each of these Linux Terminal Emulator has a set of different features and capabilities.
 While replacing the default one or installing a new one, you must consider and compare the features and effectiveness of that application.
 Which one is your favorite?
 And if I have not included any other Best Linux Terminal Emulator here, please let me know in the comment below.